Oxygem/Kanmail/README.md

 ln -s python3 python
 ```

-Using this env should now build apps compatible with MacOS 10.12+.
+Using this environment should now build apps compatible with MacOS 10.12+.
 This can be tested by [installing a MacOS 10.13 VM](https://www.howtogeek.com/289594/how-to-install-macos-sierra-in-virtualbox-on-windows-10/).

 #### Linux (Ubuntu)

-Want the oldest libc possible.
+Should use the oldest libc possible.
 Currently building using Ubuntu 18 which has libc6 2.27, which is pretty recent.

 TBC instructions to build on an older libc.